 The Duronic VC7020 is a cylinder vacuum cleaner that’s an inexpensive alternative to the top models on the market.
-Despite costing less than £100, it comes with a turbo brush for carpets, relatively lightweight design, HEPA filter, and several other tools.
+Despite costing less than £100, it comes with a turbo brush for carpets, a relatively lightweight design, a HEPA filter, and several other tools.

 How does the VC7020 compare to the best cylinder vacuum cleaners though?
-And it is worth buying?
+And is it worth buying?
 Read our Duronic VC7020 review to find out.

 Overview of the Duronic VC7020’s Features

-- Low budget cylinder vacuum
+- Low-budget cylinder vacuum cleaner